cmsdiphoton/AnalysisCode/README.md

 ** Analysis **
 This directory contains the necessary code to make the analysis histograms from ggNtuples.

+* AllieCode/ana.C defines what files will be used.
+* AllieCode/ggEventTree.h defines the variables in the ggNtuples that will be used by the analyzer
+* AllieCode/SusyEventAnalyzer.cc is the analysis code that sorts the events into signal and control regions and makes all the histograms.
 * Diempt.C will take the input gg and ff or ee histograms of diempt and calculate the diempt ratios which can be used to reweight the MET distributions.
 This macro also makes a nice plot of the diempt ratio and calculates the appropriate errors.
 * FinalAnalysis.C takes the output of the event loop and calculates the final background estimates and errors and makes several plots of the final quantities.
+* GGM_Combination/finishHists_*C calculates the uncertainties that we implemented for the GGM combination paper.
+* lester_mt2_bisect.h is the code to calculate MT2.
 * ratioMethod.C performs the fit to the gg/ff ratio.